-This term, our Learning experience is focused upon three subjects: English, Computing and Citizenship.
-The whole school will be learning skills from these curricular area culminating in an English outcome.
+This term, our Learning experience is focused upon English and Citizenship.
+The whole school will be learning skills from these curricular areas culminating in an English outcome.

 At key stage 2 children investigate and consider the impact of religion and belief locally, nationally and globally.
 They

 make connections between different aspects of religion and belief and consider different forms of religious expression;

 consider the beliefs, teachings, practices and ways of life central to religion;

 learn about sacred texts and other sources and consider their meanings;

 begin to recognise diversity in religion, learning about similarities and differences both within and between religions and the importance of dialogue between them;